mth229/mth229.github.io/symbolic.md

 @vars a b c
 ```

-The `symbols` function can place assumptions on the created variables and create more than one at a time:
+The `symbols` function or `@vars` can place assumptions on the created variables and create more than one at a time:

 ```
 h, y = symbols("h, y", real=true)